 The regulations for implementing SEQRA, applicable statewide, are found in 6 NYCRR Part 617 ("SEQR" or "the statewide regulations").
-Implementing regulations necessary for DOT to implement SEQRA were subsequently issued under 17 NYCRR Part 15.
-These DOT regulations are no less protective of environmental values, public participation and agency and judicial review than the regulations under the statewide regulations.
-The Generic TCUMP, however, is being progressed under the statewide regulations.
+Regulations applicable specifically to DOT for implementing SEQRA were subsequently issued under 17 NYCRR Part 15.
+These DOT regulations are no less protective of environmental values, public participation and agency and judicial review than the regulations outlined under the statewide regulations.
+However, the Generic TCUMP, is being progressed under the statewide regulations.